Impassibility: Judaism

 Jews generally hold to the impassibility of God and do not believe that the Messiah is divine or spiritual, but rather that he is political.
 The belief in divine simplicity is at the heart of Judaism, and the gender of God (i.e., God the Father) is not specified.

 Islam

 The Islamic religion is based on the notion of the absolute impassibility of God, an impassibility which is only matched by transcendence.
-Again, Islam does not believe in incarnation, passion, Holy Trinity and resurrection and God the Father because it is seen as an attack on divine impassibility.
+Islam does not believe in incarnation, passion, Holy Trinity and resurrection and God the Father because it is seen as an attack on divine impassibility.

 Although love and mercy are attributed to God, it is emphasised that God is completely dissimilar to created things.
-Al-Raheem, the Merciful, is one of the primary names of God in Islam, but meant in terms of God being beneficent towards creation rather than in terms of softening of the heart.
+Al-Rahman & Al-Raheem, the Merciful, is one of the primary names of God in Islam, but meant in terms of God being beneficent towards creation rather than in terms of softening of the heart.
 The latter implies a psychological change, and contradicts God's absolute transcendence.